hatfieldlibrary/dspace-php-client/README.md

 ```

+<a id="itemcount"></a>
 ## /api/collections/<:uuid>/itemcount

 Returns the count of items for the collection with the provided uuid.
+This
+is a special endpoint that can be used to request counts asynchronously.
+See Configuration parameter "retrieveItemCounts".

 ### Parameters